 If then the stuff is in you, if you are wise and resourceful, you needn't bother so much about retaining the people's support, about retaining hold on your position.
 The people will attend to that.
 We need more such men.
 We need more such young men that the people find it a pleasure and a duty to support.
 We need more such young men to come from our farms, which contain today one of the most interesting and promising sets of young men in the entire world.
-We need more such young men from our workshops and from all the ranks of labour.
+We need more such young men from our workshops and from all the ranks of labor.
+We need more from the ranks of the wealthy and economically independent.
 We need more such young men to come from our colleges and universities.
 We are able to recognize such men when they are really to be found.